Circumcision Facts Based on Professional Literature

 Confessions of a Circumcised Man

-A revealing account of how color-blindness relates to circumcision, and recognition of sexual loss leads to a difficult path of self-discovery.
+This is a revealing account of how color-blindness relates to the practice.
+Recognition of sexual loss leads to a difficult path of self-discovery.

 A Mother Discovers Her Strength Talking to Her Husband about Circumcision